Charles A. Brown House

-The Charles A. Brown House is a two-story home on 2420 Harrison Street, in Evanston, Illinois, designed in 1905 by American architect Frank Lloyd Wright.

-The building is a two-story clapboard home with four-bedrooms and one-bathroom on the second floor.
-The structure also has sash windows; one of the last times that the architect would make this choice for window design.
+The Charles A. Brown House is a two-story home on 2420 Harrison Street in Evanston, Illinois, designed in 1905 by American architect Frank Lloyd Wright.
+The building is a two-story clapboard home with four bedrooms and one bathroom on the second floor.
+The structure also has one of the last examples of sash windows in a Wright-designed building.